zigmasKr/jedit-nashorn-function/readme.md

-<h1>NashornWraper plugin</h1>
+<h1>NashornFunction plugin</h1>

 <h2>Overview</h2>
-<p>The NashornWrapper plugin is a demo plugin showing how to render a Nashorn script
+<p>The NashornFunction plugin is a demo plugin showing how to render a Nashorn script
 into a jEdit plugin.
 The principal functionality of the plugin is programmed in some Nashorn script's function, and then this function is included into the plugin's Java code via JavaScriptShell.runScriptInvocable(...).</p>

 <h2>Installation of the plugin</h2>
-<p>The JAR file NashornFuncWrapper.jar should be copied the usual place of jEdit's
+<p>The JAR file NashornFunction.jar should be copied to the usual place of jEdit's
 plugins.
 This place can be [jEdit application directory]/jars or [jEdit settings directory]/jars.
-The accompanying Nashorn script script_for_demo_plugin.js is found in the repository subfolder /scripts.
+The accompanying Nashorn script demo_script_function.js is found in the repository subfolder /scripts.
 This script should be copied into [jEdit settings directory]/scripts.
 This should be enough to start the plugin.
 </p>